-WW2 Indian Made Armoured Vehicle – Old Photo 1942
+WWII Indian Made Armoured Vehicle, 1942 Photo

 According to this 1942 news clip “India is producing an ever-increasing supply of Arms for the defence of India.”
 These armoured vehicles were named Armoured Carrier Wheeled Indian Pattern (ACV-IP).
 Because of war shortages, England could not meet the entire needs of the commonwealth countries.
 They encouraged producing indigenously.